Sports Leadership and Management

 The BSpC degree gives students a strong grounding in transferable career skills which are highly valued in the workforce, including leadership, communication, motivation, and teamwork.

-The Sport Leadership and Management major provides career opportunities for graduates that include coaching and working in schools and community youth sport, to professional coaching in Aotearoa and internationally.
+The Sport Leadership and Management major provides career opportunities for graduates range from include coaching and working in schools and community youth sport, to professional coaching in Aotearoa and internationally.
 Examples include sports coaches, athlete development coaches for major sports, sport coordinators, directors of sport, community sport advisors, and regional facilities advisors.

 Find out more about what you can do with a degree in Sport Coaching.